Kenneth Arnold UFO sighting: Corroboration

-The Portland Oregon Journal reported on July 4 receiving a letter from an L. G. Bernier of Richland, Washington (about 110 mi east of Mount Adams and 140 mi southeast of Mount Rainier).
+On July 4, 1947, the Oregon Journal in Portland, Oregon reported receiving a letter from an L. G. Bernier of Richland, Washington (about 110 mi east of Mount Adams and 140 mi southeast of Mount Rainier).
 Bernier wrote that he saw three of the strange objects over Richland flying "almost edgewise" toward Mount Rainier about one half-hour before Arnold.
 Bernier thought the three were part of a larger formation.
 He indicated they were traveling at high speed: "I have seen a P-38 appear seemingly on one horizon and then gone to the opposite horizon in no time at all, but these disks certainly were traveling faster than any P-38.
 [Maximum speed of a P-38 was about 440 miles an hour.]
 No doubt Mr. Arnold saw them just a few minutes or seconds later, according to their speed."
 The previous day, Bernier had also spoken to his local newspaper, the Richland Washington Villager, and was among the first witnesses to suggest extraterrestrial origins: "I believe it may be a visitor from another planet."

 About 60 mi west-northwest of Richland in Yakima, Washington, a woman named Ethel Wheelhouse likewise reported sighting several flying discs moving at fantastic speeds at around the same time as Arnold's sighting.

 When military intelligence began investigating Arnold's sighting in early July (see below), they found yet another witness from the area.
 A member of the Washington State forest service, who had been on fire watch at a tower in Diamond Gap, about 20 mi south of Yakima, reported seeing "flashes" at 3:00 p.m. on the 24th over Mount Rainier (or exactly the same time as Arnold's sighting), that appeared to move in a straight line.
 Similarly, at 3:00 p.m.
 Sidney B. Gallagher in Washington state (exact position unspecified) reported seeing nine shiny discs flash by to the north.

 Other Seattle area newspapers also reported other sightings of flashing, rapidly moving unknown objects on the same day, but not the same time, as Arnold's sighting.
 Most of these sightings were over Seattle or west of Seattle in the town of Bremerton, either that morning or at night.

 The primary corroborative sighting, however, occurred ten days later (July 4) when a United Airlines crew over Idaho en route to Seattle also spotted five to nine disk-like objects that paced their plane for 10 to 15 minutes before suddenly disappearing.